The four children who disappeared 40 days ago in the Colombian jungle are found alive

-The president of Colombia, Gustavo Petro, has confirmed the discovery alive of the three children and the baby who disappeared in the jungle on May 1 after the plane in which they were traveling with three adults suffered an accident that ended their lives. of the pilot and the two adult companions.
+“There is no way to sigh with the joy of having found our lost grandchildren after 40 days.”
+These have been the words of Fidencio Valencia, the grandfather of the four children who disappeared for more than a month in the jungle of the Amazon in Colombia.
+President Gustavo Petro has confirmed the discovery alive of the three minors and the baby whose traces were lost on May 1 after the plane in which they were traveling with three adults suffered an accident that ended the life of the pilot and the two companions -the mother of the little ones and an indigenous leader-.
 Petro celebrated the news on his Twitter account: «A joy for the whole country!

-The 4 children who were lost 40 days ago in the Colombian jungle appeared alive.
+After the discovery, they have been transferred to Bogotá where they have received medical attention.
+The relatives of the minors have confirmed that their state of health is stable and they are recovering at the Military Hospital in the capital.
+During the time in the jungle, the children ate a type of cereal that they took from the things they brought on the plane and some Amazonian seeds and fruits.

 A joy for the whole country!
 The 4 children who were lost 40 days ago in the Colombian jungle appeared alive. pic.twitter.com/cvADdLbCpm